 • reading the terms in context and as part of the whole contract;

-• taking into account the purpose and object of the transaction.
+• taking into account the purpose and object of the transaction; and

 The parties’ subjective intentions, beliefs or expectations are not relevant to determining what a term means.
-For example, A genuinely believes that a clause requires B to transfer ownership of farming equipment to them immediately.
-A court will disregard such evidence and determine the meaning of the clause based on what a reasonable person would understand the clause to mean, taking into account the factors listed above.
+For example, even if A genuinely believes that a clause requires B to transfer ownership of farming equipment to them immediately, a court will disregard such evidence and determine the meaning of the clause based on what a reasonable person would understand the clause to mean, taking into account the factors listed above.

 A “collateral contract” is a separate contract that has been entered into as a condition of the main contract.
 For example, where A promises B to do something in consideration of B entering into the main contract, or where A gives an undertaking to B in consideration of B entering into a contract with C.